Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • Immediate Gratification

 Nothing quite matches the satisfaction of browsing a store, making an impulse purchase, and instantly being able to use or enjoy the item.
 The dopamine hit of this feedback loop fuels further in-store spending.
-Time-sensitive needs like last-minute gifts or emergencies require instant solutions; online orders simply can’t deliver the way in-person shopping does.
+Time-sensitive needs like last-minute gifts or emergencies require instant solutions; online orders simply can’t deliver like in-person shopping.

 • Ability to Examine Products